-In early December, two officers of Long Island City based IG Federal Electrical Supply Corporation entered into a Deferred Prosecution Agreement.
-Chief Executive Officer and Vice President of Operations, Ira Friedman, 52, of Larchmont, pleaded guilty to falsifying business records as did Todd Ehren, 46, of Port Washington, who was vice president of purchasing.
-Both Friedman and Ehren falsely categorized as expenses; in excess of $1 million of their salaries.
-Consequently, by under reporting the company payroll records through this salary scheme, IGF underpaid the International Brotherhood of Electrical Workers (Local 3) employee benefit fund by approximately $150,000.
+In early December, two officers of Long Island City-based IG Federal Electrical Supply Corporation entered into a Deferred Prosecution Agreement.
+Chief Executive Officer and Vice President of Operations, Ira Friedman, 52, of Larchmont, pleaded guilty to falsifying business records.
+Friedmam falsely categorized as expenses; in excess of $1 million of their salaries.
+Consequently, by under-reporting the company payroll records through this salary scheme, IGF underpaid the International Brotherhood of Electrical Workers (Local 3) employee benefit fund by approximately $150,000.

-Sentencing for Friedman is anticipated to be carried out in late January, 2014 He is expected to pay approximately $260,000 in back taxes and forfeit $650,000 in addition to serving six months in prison.
-Ehren’s sentencing is scheduled for early March, 2014 when he will begin a term of four months in jail, as well as paying back approximately $255,000 in taxes and the forfeiture of $650,000.
+Sentencing for Friedman is anticipated to be carried out in late January 2014.
+He is expected to pay approximately $260,000 in back taxes and forfeit $650,000 in addition to serving six months in prison.

-Two weeks after the Friedman and Ehren sentences were decided, Alan Brite, 65, of Huntington, the president of Benfield Electric Supply Company, Inc. in the Bronx, was charged with disbursing bribes to purchasers at a number of companies to gain business, including raising the price of bids to Unity Electric Company with the intention of paying a kickback to Donald Russo, 54, of Huntington, who was a purchasing agent for that company, according to Manhattan District Attorney Cyrus Vance Jr..
+Two weeks after the Friedman’s sentence was decided, Alan Brite, 65, of Huntington, the president of Benfield Electric Supply Company, Inc. in the Bronx, was charged with disbursing bribes to purchasers at a number of companies to gain business, including raising the price of bids to Unity Electric Company with the intention of paying a kickback to Donald Russo, 54, of Huntington, who was a purchasing agent for that company, according to Manhattan District Attorney Cyrus Vance Jr.

 Donald Russo, 54, of Syosset, NY, thought he had it all figured out.
 As a purchasing agent for Unity he was the recipient of the bribes paid by Brite’s firm as well as those with the ability to do so from other companies in the construction industry.
 He didn’t know that an investigation was underway until he and his company were jointly indicted two weeks ago

-Russo’s Bar Electrical, located in in Plainview, NY is a shell company which was exclusively set up to accept the bribes, according to the District Attorney’s office.
+Russo’s Bar Electrical, located in Plainview, NY is a shell company that was exclusively set up to accept bribes, according to the District Attorney’s office.